tamnguy443/cs3337/CHAGE_LOG.md

 April-9th The Ui was updated to have a macronutrients window provided for each meal choice.
 The window displays the food picture, a desrciption of the food, and the macros associated with it such as protein, fats, carbs, and the portion size.
 April-12th The foodList.csv file was updated with more food, and foodPics file has a picture of all the new food.
+April-13th The FoodDescription file was created and contains the necessary ingredients and instructions for every food in foodList.csv